xibodevelopment/backupwordpress/readme.txt

 3. Easily manage exclude rules and see exactly which files are included and excluded from your backup.

 == Changelog ==

+#### 2.1

+* Fix possible fatal error when setting schedule to monthly.
+* Fix issues with download backup not working on some shared hosts.
+* Fix issuses with download backup not working on sites with strange characters in the site name.
+* Allow the archive filename to be overriden with a constant.
+*

 #### 2.0.6